A Bayesian inference approach for determining player abilities in football: Model

-A graphical representation of the model is given in figure~\ref{pic-hierarchical}.
+A graphical representation of the model is given in Figure~\ref{pic-hierarchical}.

-As an extension to the model of \cite{baio_2010} we propose to include the latent $\Delta$s of Section~\ref{var-inf} in the scoring intensities of both the home and away teams.
+As an extension to the model of \cite{baio_2010} we propose to include information about the distribution of the latent $\Delta$s of Section~\ref{var-inf} in the scoring intensities of both the home and away teams.
 Explicitly \eqref{theta_h} and \eqref{theta_a} become

-where $f(\Delta)$ is to be determined.
-For a single pair of event types (as outlined at the start of this section), a sensible choice for $f(\Delta)$ could be
+where $f(q(\Delta))$ is to be determined.
+For a single pair of event types (as outlined at the start of this section), our choice for $f(q(\Delta))$ in this paper is

-with $I_k^j$ being the initial eleven players who start fixture $k$ for team $j$ and $\mu_{\Delta}$ being the mean of the marginal posterior variational densities.
-This extension is also illustrated in figure~\ref{pic-hierarchical}.
-We fit both the baseline model of~\cite{baio_2010} and our extension using \verb+PyStan+~\citep{stan_2016}.
-We note that it may be desirable to fit both the model of Section~\ref{var-inf} and the Bayesian hierarchical model concurrently.
-However, we find that in reality this is infeasible as the latter can be fit using MCMC, whilst it is difficult to fit the model of Section~\ref{var-inf} using MCMC due to the large number of parameters.
+with $I_k^j$ being the initial eleven players who start game $k$ for team $j$, and $\mu_{\Delta}$ being the mean of the marginal posterior variational densities.
+This extension is also illustrated in Figure~\ref{pic-hierarchical}.
+Through our empirical investigations we found little difference between trying different event types one by one or where $f(q(\Delta))$ is a summation over event types.
+Therefore, for ease, from this point forward we only consider the case in which $f(q(\Delta))$ is a summation over event types.
+The question around which specific event types should enter this summation is considered in Section~\ref{prediction}.